Skip to main content

 Prioritization

 The fourth step of context architecture.
-Ranking information by goal-awareness.
+Ranking information by goal-awareness for the decision at hand.
 Determining what the system needs to decide and what context is most relevant to that specific decision.

 Intelligent Storage